No passwords, No popups, No cost

 - Ventura, California

 A. Hi Randall.
-If you actually have control over the things you think you have control over, then the difference between your first run and your third is the thing you don't have control over: the deterioration of your plating solution.
-So the answer is simple: dispose of your solution and make it up again.
+If you have control over the things you think you do, then the difference between your first run and your third is what you don't have control over: the deterioration of your plating solution.
+So dispose of your old solution and make it up again or rejuvenate it.

 Luck & Regards,